revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 print(c)
 ```

-He is asking what is the output of the code and if is it correct or not if it's not suggest the correct code and output.
+He is asking what the output of the code is and if is it correct.
+If it's not, suggest the correct code and output.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

  <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If I run the above code the output is 0.
+- If I run the above code, the output is 0.
-- The output of the code should be some numbers because inside the loop it's checking whether the values are equal to l or not if not it should count how many the number of characters is not equal to l.
+- The output of the code should be some numbers because inside the loop it's checking whether the values are equal to l.
+If not, it should count the number of characters that is not equal to l.
 - So, increase the count to 1.
 The correct code is mentioned below

 ```python